 |무럭 무럭 잘 자란다||Mooreokmooreok jaranda||Growing well|

-*Korean people have a unique belief that as soon as the baby is born, its age turns to be one year old.
-Though they also count it in days and months, foreigners will notice that Korean has a year older count of age compared to other countries.
+Korean people have a unique belief that as soon as the baby is born, its age turns to be one year old.
+The time the baby was inside the mother's womb is considered as a year of age.

-That is why some might say, “I am 10 years old in Korean age but 9 years old in international age”.
+That is why someone might say, “I am 10 years old in Korean age, but 9 years old in international age.”

-세 [se]= Korean age, 만 [man] = international age, above sentence should be;
+세 [se] means Korean age and 만 [man] means international age, so the above sentence should be:

-Korean ages add a year older every new year, no matter what month is your birthdate.
-So if a baby was born on December of the current year, as soon as January starts, the baby turns 2 years old, despite the fact that the baby is only a few weeks old.
+And Korean ages add a year every New Year, no matter what month your birth date is in.
+So if a baby was born in December of a year, as soon as January starts, the baby turns two years old, despite the fact that the baby is only a few weeks old.

 Illnesses and Medications

-As babies grow, no matter how careful we think we do, there are still some unavoidable cases of mild or extreme illnesses.
+As babies grow, no matter how careful we are, there are still some unavoidable cases of mild or extreme illnesses.
 These are some of the common terms a parent or guardian might encounter.